 Open Your World - Check out Sue in her running gear with Billie the dog, in this video for the launch of Wellbeing SA, a new South Australian initiative campaigning for health & wellbeing, May 2020. ► Open Your World

-The Creative Reflective Practitioner: Sue is delighted and honoured to have an interview with her be included in this great new book by Linda Candy, released December 16th 2019.
-Copies can be ordered from Routledge
+The Creative Reflective Practitioner.
+Routledge - Sue is delighted and honoured to have an interview with her be included in this great new book by Linda Candy, released December 16th 2019.

 Reasons to Stand on One Leg (research study): Sue will be performing alongside visual artist Cynthia Schwertsik at the SUE Foreshore festival, Port Noarlunga, Sunday 20th October 2019 12pm-4pm.